 Federated Search Tools

-OASIS is a search tool that aims to make the discovery of open content easier by searching multiple sources for OER and other open content at once.
-OASIS currently searches for open content from 79 different sources and contains approximately 330,000 records.
+OASIS is a search tool that aims to make discovery easier by searching multiple sources for OER and other open content at once.
+It currently searches 79 different sources and contains approximately 330,000 records.

 Institutional repositories (IRs) aren’t just for sharing copies of research articles and student theses.
 They can also be used to store and share OER.
 Although not every college shares OER through their institutional repository, the colleges below do share collections of OER specific to their institution:

 Some OER are shared through subject-specific repositories.
 A few notable examples of this type, including open publishers that specialize in one discipline, are listed below:

 - Center for Open Educational Resources and Language Learning (COERLL): Languages

 - PhET Simulations: Physics, Physical science, Geology, Chemistry